Learning Abroad Center

 Credits

-This course will critically analyze theories of development, and the impact of development models throughout the world, but specifically Latin America and Ecuador.
-Students will address development theories, assumptions of development, and alternatives to development through the lens of social services.
+Fall 2024 & Spring 2025: This course will critically analyze theories of development and the impact of development models throughout the world, but specifically in Latin America and Ecuador.
+You will address development theories, assumptions of development, and alternatives to development through the lens of social services.
 This course starts by investigating the concept of globalization within international development and its prevalence in Latin America, and in particular Ecuador.
-Students will then focus on the critical analysis of social problems, rights and empowerment.
-The concept of social exclusion (discrimination, inequality, inequity, poverty) will be discussed, how development has led to social inclusion or exclusion, and how human rights and policies have contributed.
+You will then focus on the critical analysis of social problems, rights, and empowerment.
+The concept of social exclusion (discrimination, inequality, inequity, poverty), how development has led to social inclusion or exclusion, and how human rights and policies have contributed will be discussed.
 The course will focus on the priority care groups—children and adolescents, women, older adults, and people with disabilities—and the policies, programs, and services for them in Ecuador today.

 Language Taught In